JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2020-11-11-library-dependencies.md

   - focus on commonly used dependencies (e.g. OkHttp) -> `CustomerApp` likely has this already
   - investigate breaking changes are handled
 - specify minimum versions instead of specific ones
+- only rely on stable transitive dependencies (no RC, Beta or Alpha)
 - use android optimized dependencies

+Finally, to combat device fragmentation, Android has a rich set of [Jetpack libraries](https://developer.android.com/jetpack).
+These have become so ubiquitous, that it's close to impossible not to rely on them when developing an Android app or SDK.

+Therefore, and thanks to their amazing track record of backward compatibility, it's fine to rely on `AndroidX` dependencies.
+Most tips above remain valid (e.g. min version, no alpha's,...) and keep in mind that some `AndroidX` libraries may need Google play services in order to work.

 ## Wrap-up
 Transitive dependencies problems only occur when a `CustomerApp` has certain combinations of dependencies.
 This makes them hard to predict and quite disruptive for both the SDK as app developers.